IssaBurlacu/codewear/README.md

 	- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 The libraries needed to run the code should be installed and loaded in the R environment.
-Before running the code you should change directory to the UCI HAR Dataset folder
+Before running the code you should change directory to the UCI HAR Dataset folder.

 	Reading the code